walterlopatka/cortx-k8s/README.md

    sudo ./prereq-deploy-cortx-cloud.sh <disk> [<solution-file>]
    ```

    :information_source: `<solution-file>` is an optional input to run `prereq-deploy-cortx-cloud.sh` script.
-Make sure to use the same solution file for prereqs, deploy and destroy scripts.
+Make sure to use the same solution file for prereqs, create and delete scripts.
 The default `<solution-file>` is `solution.yaml`.

 ### Deploying CORTX on Kubernetes